ljsikuade/Fledge/README.md

 To list your repository effectively, you will need to follow two simple steps:

-1. Create a .fledge.md file on the master branch ( This is the default.
-Other branches must configured in-app).
+1. Create a .fledge.md file on the master branch (This is the default.
+Other branches must be configured in-app).
 2. Add a new topic to your repository: "fledge".

 _Note: You the .fledge.md file must appear as is without prefixes.
 In the future this will be configurable in-app._